-Synergos improves nutrition, particularly among children, by promoting collaboration among government and international agencies, businesses, NGOs, and communities.
+Synergos improves nutrition, particularly among children, by promoting collaboration and trust among government and international agencies, businesses, NGOs, and communities.

 Eighty percent of the world’s 165 million stunted children live in just 14 countries, primarily located in sub-Saharan Africa and South Asia.
 Poor and marginalized people, as well as women and children, are disproportionately affected by malnutrition and its underlying causes.

 While a great deal is known about improving nutrition at the individual level, creating sustainable and scalable interventions is more difficult.
 Too many nutrition initiatives operate in siloes, disconnected not only from each other but also from efforts to improve other aspects of community and national wellbeing.
 Greater collaboration, particularly by the private sector, and leadership are needed.